jnterry/backly/README.md

     type: 'rsync'
     host: 'cms-assets.example.com'
     # type specific config (merged with corresponding task_defaults)
     root: '/mnt/cms
     include:
       - 'assets/**'
   - name: 'meta'
     type: 'mysql'
     host: 'cms-db.example.com'
     # type specific config (merged with corresponding task_defaults)
     database: 'cms'
 ```

-A full list of "task types" and their correspondig parameters can be found by examining the contents of the [lib/Backly/Task](task directory).
+A full list of "task types" and their corresponding parameters can be found by examining the contents of the [task directory](lib/Backly/Task) (use perldoc to view parameter docs for each task).